Your Los Angeles Itinerary: 4 Days in La-La Land

 But, there’s more to life than glitz and glamour (apparently), so it’s time to get out of the city and appreciate some of California’s desert terrain and beaches.
 Nature will solve everything.
 Take a day trip to Santa Catalina Island or the Joshua Tree National Park, and keep telling your partner how nice it is to be out of the city.

 Desperate to get back to the city?
 Los Angeles is surrounded by several cool spots, such as San Diego (everyone seems to go on and on about the zoo there).
 Or rent a Vespa and navigate the charming streets of Santa Barbara, while trying not to hyperventilate from your mid-life crisis anxiety.
-Then, after all’s said and done, get back to your Plum Guide home in Los Angeles and reflect on four glorious days rubbing shoulders with people who
+Then, after all’s said and done, and your Los Angeles itinerary for 4 days is over, get back to your Plum Guide home in Los Angeles and reflect on four glorious days rubbing shoulders with people who

 are aren’t better than us.